kubernetes/website/docs/kubeadm.md

       # systemctl enable docker && systemctl start docker
       # systemctl enable kubelet && systemctl start kubelet

-The kubelet will now be restarting every few seconds, as it waits in a crashloop for `kubeadm` to tell it what to do.
+The kubelet is now restarting every few seconds, as it waits in a crashloop for `kubeadm` to tell it what to do.

 ### (2/4) Initializing your master

 The master is the machine where the "control plane" components run, including `etcd` (the cluster database) and the API server (which the `kubectl` CLI communicates with).
-All of these components will run in pods started by `kubelet`.
+All of these components run in pods started by `kubelet`.

 To initialize the master, pick one of the machines you previously installed `kubelet` and `kubeadm` on, and run: